BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

-From the $\chi^2$ minimization described in \secref{subsubsec:chisqlike}, we find $\hat{\beta}_{\rm HI} = 1.52 \pm 0.11$.
-We plot the best-fit $BB$ observables for the 4 most sensitive bands used in this measurement in \figref{fig:BBcomps}.
+From the $\chi^2$ minimization described in \secref{subsubsec:chisqlike}, we get~$\chi^2/$d.o.f. = 1.4, where d.o.f. is the number of degrees of freedom.
+We find $\hat{\beta}_{\rm HI} = 1.52 \pm 0.11$ and plot the best-fit $BB$ observables for the 4 most sensitive bands used in this measurement in \figref{fig:BBcomps}.
 The error bars are the square root of the diagonal elements of the covariance matrix used in the $\chi^2$ fit.
-Since the H\textsc{i} morphology template does not correlate with the lensed-$\Lambda$CDM, noise, and Gaussian dust components, the mean of these cross spectra plotted in light green is statistically consistent with zero.
+Since the H~\textsc{i} morphology template does not correlate with the lensed-$\Lambda$CDM, noise, and GD components, the mean of these cross spectra plotted in light green is statistically consistent with zero.
 Any visible deviations are due to the sample variance in the finite simulation ensemble.
-The $55<\ell<90$ bandpower of the cross spectrum between the real data and the H\textsc{i} morphology template fluctuates low relative to the cross spectrum between the H\textsc{i} morphology template and the H\textsc{i}-correlated component of the simulation, which is modified by the transfer function defined in \secref{subsec:tf}.
-This is consistent across frequencies since each multipole bin bandpower is well-correlated with the bandpower of the same multipole bin at the different frequencies.
-The modified H\textsc{i}-correlated component of the simulation is not guaranteed to match the real data, since we do not have a data-driven model for the multipole-dependent representation of the H\textsc{i} morphology template in the real dust field (\secref{subsec:tf}).
-Note that the cross-correlations with the real data highly exceed the spurious correlations across all frequencies.
+The $55<\ell<90$ bandpower of the cross spectrum between the real data and the H~\textsc{i} morphology template fluctuates low relative to the cross spectrum between the H~\textsc{i} morphology template and the H~\textsc{i}-correlated component of the simulation, which is modified by the transfer function defined in \secref{subsec:tf}.
+This is consistent across frequencies because each multipole bin bandpower is well correlated with the bandpower of the same multipole bin at the different frequencies.
+The modified H~\textsc{i}-correlated component of the simulation is not guaranteed to match the real data, because we do not have a data-driven model for the multipole-dependent representation of the H~\textsc{i} morphology template in the real dust field (\secref{subsec:tf}).
+Note that the cross correlations with the real data highly exceed the spurious correlations across all frequencies.